2008 Dime Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 2008-S Silver DCAM Dime

-For detailed information about your coin’s specific variety and current market value, our CoinValueChecker App provides the accurate rarity and value assessment for your coins.
+For detailed information about your coin’s specific variety and current market value, our CoinValueChecker App provides accurate rarity and value assessment for your coins.

-Key Features of The 2008 Dime
+Key Features of the 2008 Dime Value Coin

 The Obverse Of The 2008 Dime

-The inscription LIBERTY arcs along the left periphery, while IN GOD WE TRUST appears horizontally below Roosevelt’s jawline.
+President Franklin D. Roosevelt’s portrait commands the obverse, rendered in a naturalistic medal-like style.
+The inscription LIBERTY arcs along the left periphery, while IN GOD WE TRUST appears horizontally beneath his jawline.

 The Reverse Of The 2008 Dime

-Other Features Of The 2008 Dime
+Other Features of the 2008 Dime

 Also Read: Top 100 Rarest Dimes Worth Money (Most Expensive)

-2008 Dime Mintage & Survival Data
+2008 Dime Value Mintage & Survival Data

 2008 Dime Mintage & Survival Chart